-But, one might object, the informativeness of price is not the only way that markets achieve efficiency.
+However, one might object, the information provided by prices is not the only way that markets achieve efficiency.
 It is not price, but rather "creative destruction"—the pressure for technological innovation—that ensures long-term efficiency.
 This forms the basis for justifying capitalist property rights, according to Joseph Schumpeter, in contrast to Hayek's epistemic justification.
 Even oligopolistic firms are subject to this force of capitalism, which “incessantly revolutionizes the economic structure from within, incessantly destroying the old one, incessantly creating a new one.”

-The pressure to innovate could be an alternative justification for capitalist property rights.
+The market imposes pressure to innovate and this can be an alternative justification for capitalist property rights.
 However, this justification is also inconsistent with the duty to prioritize democratic aims over profit.
-The force of “creative destruction” achieves efficiency by disciplining big businesses by motivating the businessman by “an ever-present threat” that may not be realized.
+The force commonly referred to as “creative destruction” achieves efficiency by disciplining big businesses, i.e. by motivating the businessman with “an ever-present threat” that may not be realized.
 The businessman “feels himself to be in a competitive situation even if he is alone in his field” since, at any point, another big business or a newcomer can come up with a revolutionary technology.
 When firms operate according to this reasoning, even record-high profit is not a source of relief.
-Innovation requires continuous investment of enormous amount of resources, which requires accumulation of profit.
-Wages must be saved if the artificial intelligence (AI) department is to get enough funding, for example.
+Innovation requires continuous investment of enormous resources, which requires accumulation of profit.
+Wage pressures must be resisted if the artificial intelligence department is to get enough funding, for example.
 Thus, the innovation-based justification comes in conflict with the duty to prioritize democratic aims over profit, just like the price-based justification.
 The duty to exercise their rights consistent with their very justification and to prioritize democratic aims over profit impose inconsistent demands on capitalist firms, resulting in a form of moral schizophrenia.

 This inconsistency helps to explain why the concern about chronic violation and exploitation of the duty strikes many as critical.
-For contrast, consider the threat of manipulative speech against democratic politics.
-There will likely be no clear-cut norm that could be legislated and coercively enforced to ensure that democratic politics is immune to the harms of manipulative speech.
-But this is not necessarily an objection to locating the wrong in the violation of “informal moral duty” for politicians to refrain from such speech.
-An important difference, I believe, is that politicians would not be required to violate any norm on which justified functioning of democratic politics rests.
-There is no structural reason to be worried about the chronic violation of the duty, apart from unconscientiousness of individual politicians.
+For contrast, consider the threat to democratic politics posed bymisinformation and other forms of manipulative speech.
+There will likely be no clear-cut norm that can be legislated and coercively enforced to ensure that democratic politics is immune to the potential harms of such speech.
+However, this is not necessarily an objection to locating the wrong in the violation of an “informal moral duty” for politicians and other actors to refrain from such speech.
+An important difference, I believe, is that politicians would not be required to violate any norm on which well-functioning democratic politics rests.
+There is no structural reason to be worried about the chronic violation of the informal duty, apart from the unconscientiousness of individual politicians.
 By contrast, the subordination solution subjects capitalist firms in competitive markets to conflicting duties.

-To be clear, the claim is not that capitalist firms in existing societies lack the duty to prioritize democratic aims or other social goals over profit.
-The claim is this duty is inconsistent with the justification of their prerogatives, and therefore, cannot resolve the tension between capitalist prerogatives and democracy.
-Consider an analogy: in an oligarchy, the rulers do have the duty to use their powers to promote freedom and welfare of their subjects.
+To be clear, my claim is not that capitalist firms in existing societies lack the duty to prioritize democratic aims or other social goals over profit.
+MY claim is that this duty is inconsistent with the justification of their prerogatives of business owners in a capitalist society, and therefore, cannot resolve the tension between capitalist prerogatives and democracy.
+Consider an analogy: in an oligarchy, the rulers do have the duty to use their powers to promote the freedom and welfare of their subjects.
 But this duty, however successfully they discharge it, cannot resolve the threat their oligarchic prerogatives pose to the democratic character of the society.

 The Second Critique: The Constraint Formation of the Democratic Will